mancusolab/sushie/docs/manual.rst

      - False
      - ``--no-reorder``
      - Indicator to re-order single effects based on Frobenius norm of alpha-weighted posterior mean square.
 Default is False (to re-order).
 Specify --no-reorder will store 'True' value.
-   * - ``--remove-ambiguous``
+   * - ``--keep-ambiguous``
      - Boolean
      - False
-     - ``--remove-ambiguous``
+     - ``--keep-ambiguous``
-     - Indicator to remove ambiguous SNPs (i.e., A/T, T/A, C/G, or G/C) from the genotypes.
-Recommend to remove these SNPs if each ancestry data is from different studies.
-Default is False (do not remove).
-Specify --remove-ambiguous will store 'True' value.
+     - Indicator to keep ambiguous SNPs (i.e., A/T, T/A, C/G, or G/C) from the genotypes.
+Recommend to remove these SNPs if each ancestry data is from different studies or plan to use the inference results for downstream analysis with other datasets.
+Default is False (do not keep).
+Specify --keep-ambiguous will store 'True' value.
    * - ``--meta``
      - Boolean
      - False